milvus-io/pymilvus/doc/source/install.rst

    (venv) $ pip install pymilvus==0.3.0

-If you want to upgrade PyMilvus into newest version:
+If you want to upgrade PyMilvus into the latest version published:

 .. code-block:: shell

    (venv) $ pip install --upgrade pymilvus

 Installing from source